aedobbyn/beer-data-science/compile.md

 # Pare down to only cases where style is not NA
 beer_dat_pared <- beer_necessities[complete.cases(beer_necessities$style), ]

-# Arrange beer dat by style popularity
+# Arrange by style popularity
 style_popularity <- beer_dat_pared %>%
   group_by(style) %>%
   count() %>%
   arrange(desc(n))

-# Add a column that scales popularity
+# Add a column that z-scores popularity
 style_popularity <- bind_cols(style_popularity,
                                n_scaled = as.vector(scale(style_popularity$n)))

-# Find styles that are above a z-score of 0
+# Find styles that are above a z-score of 0 (the mean)
 popular_styles <- style_popularity %>%
   filter(n_scaled > 0)

-# Pare dat down to only beers that fall into those styles
+# Pare dat down to only beers that fall into those styles, so styles that are above mean popularity
 popular_beer_dat <- beer_dat_pared %>%
   filter(
     style %in% popular_styles$style